operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 # Using the Operator SDK's Test Framework to Write E2E Tests

-End-to-end tests are an essential tool to ensure that an operator works as intended in real-world scenarios.
+End-to-end tests are essential to ensure that an operator works as intended in real-world scenarios.
 The Operator SDK includes a testing framework to make writing tests simpler and quicker by removing boilerplate code and providing common test utilities.
 The Operator SDK includes the